DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 <!-- end list -->

+    # R files not version controlled
     .Rhistory
     .Rapp.history
     .RData
     .Rproj.user/

-Because your collaborators can render your Rmd files themselves, we can excuse rendered documents, e.g., HTML files or docx files, from version control.
+We can also generally omit rendered documents, e.g., HTML files or docx files, from version control.
 Add these lines of code to the `.gitignore` file.

-    # Possible rendered files in the main directory
+    # top directory files not version controlled
     *.html
     *.docx

-    # Possible rendered files in the sub-directories
+    # sub-directory files not version controlled
     */*.html
     */*.docx

+Optional: Raw data does not generally have to be version controlled.
+If the files are large, some analysts list the raw data directory in gitignore.

+    # raw data files not version controlled
+    data-raw

   - Save and close the gitignore file

 Anytime you create a folder or a file you want git to ignore, just add its path to the `.gitignore` file

+  - Check yourself: the `.gitignore` file should be in the top-level project directory.

 If you select the `Git` tab in the RStudio pane, all files you identified in `.gitignore` should disappear from the list of unstaged